MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-M-International-Traffic-Arms-Regulations/part-121-The-United-States-Munitions-List/subjectgroup-ECFRf7e5fe639be4566-Enumeration-Articles/section-121.1.md

 If a Missile Technology Control Regime Category I item is included in a system, that system will also be considered as a Category I item, except when the incorporated item cannot be separated, removed, or duplicated.

-Category V - Explosives and Energetic Materials, Propellants, Incendiary Agents, and Their Constituents
+Category V—Explosives and Energetic Materials, Propellants, Incendiary Agents, and Their Constituents

 \* (a) Explosives, and mixtures thereof, as follows: